-When it was not reasonable to expect a Part D sponsor to require prior authorization to ensure a drug is being used for an accepted medical indication, CMS would not expect the sponsor to recover payments made to pharmacies or attempt to obtain reimbursement from enrollees.
-However, Part D sponsors must send notice of coverage determination decisions to affected enrollees (i.e., those for whom a coverage determination is made based on lack of evidence of a medically-accepted indication) in accordance with the rules provided in 42 CFR 423.566 through 423.576.
+When retrospective review determines that a drug was dispensed for a non-medically-accepted indication, the PDE should be deleted and accumulators adjusted.
+Part D sponsors must send notice of coverage determination decisions to affected enrollees (i.e., those for whom a coverage determination is made based on lack of evidence of a medically-accepted indication) in accordance with the rules provided in 42 CFR §423.566 through §423.576.
 Such notification must include the following information:

-- The name of the affected covered Part D drug, - The reason why the Part D sponsor is no longer covering the drug for the member. - Alternative drugs on the Part D sponsor's formulary, and expected cost-sharing for those drugs, and - The enrollee's right to a redetermination.
+- The name of the affected covered Part D drug, - The reason why the Part D sponsor is no longer covering the drug for the member, - Alternative drugs on the Part D sponsor's formulary, and expected cost-sharing for those drugs, and - The enrollee's right to a redetermination.